peacemakerbak/peacemakerbak/README.md

-🔭 Currently a student @ Bloom Institute of Technology becoming a Full Stack Developer

-📝 Talk to myself regularly on my website `bakinahe.com`
+📝 I talk to myself regularly on my website `bakinahe.com`

-💬 Passionate about Startups, UX/UI, or FrontEnd Development

-🔊 Currently building Mera, a voice ai browser assistant `meralabs.io`
+🔊 Currently building Mera, an Autonomous Browser Assistant `meralabs.io`

 📫 How to reach me: `peacemakerbak at G ✉️ dot com` or on <a href="https://linkedin.com/in/peacemakerbak" target="_blank">LinkedIn</a></p>